locnnil/workshop/docs/explanation/index.rst

 and explain how they fit together.

-Essentials
+Interfaces
 ----------

 .. toctree::
    :hidden:

-   essentials/index
+   interfaces/index

-These :doc:`articles <essentials/index>`
+These :doc:`articles <interfaces/index>`
-explain the core set of |project_markup|-related concepts.

-Advanced topics
+explain topics
+that are important for understanding |project_markup|'s interfaces.

+Workshops, SDKs
 ---------------

 .. toctree::
    :hidden:

-   advanced/index
+   workshops-sdks/index

-These :doc:`articles <advanced/index>`
+These :doc:`articles <workshops-sdks/index>`
-explain complex concepts
-that are important for understanding |project_markup|'s internals.
+explain the core set of |project_markup|-related concepts.